cardano-scaling/website/monthly/2025-04-monthly.md

 ### Publish scripts with blockfrost

 The hydra scripts can now be published by providing a blockfrost API key to the hydra-node.
-This is forboding a full implementation of following the chain with Blockfrost!
+This is foreshadowing a full implementation of following the chain with Blockfrost!
 Stay tuned :)

 ### Fixed memory leak